Baking Diary – Log 7 – 08.05.2012

 Now look at the crumb of these croissants.
 Well, quite clear honeycomb structure, no doughy parts.
 Great!

-I just technically describe to you how to make a croissant: layering yeast dough with butter, rolled and folded several times in succession, then rolled into a sheet, shape and bake.
+I just describe the process of making a croissant: layering yeast dough with butter, rolled and folded several times in succession, then rolled into a sheet, shape and bake.

 I used to think, ” Sound easy enough, huh?” and I have failed, desperately.